MAIN SECTIONS

 As in the West, the oriole is noted for its song in China and countries influenced by its culture.
 The Vietnamese names for the oriole have largely been borrowed from Chinese.
 The main term for 'oriole' has been borrowed more than once, resulting in some odd mixtures.

-The Vietnamese name for the oriole in ornithological usage is Chim vàng anh, where vàng means 'yellow' and anh means 'oriole'.
-Vàng anh is ultimately from Chinese 黃鶯 huáng yīng 'yellow-oriole', although it is a well assimilated form and more likely to be perceived as Vietnamese than Chinese.
-The Vietnamese word order Chim anh vàng also exists.
+1. The Vietnamese name for the oriole in ornithological usage is Vàng anh, where vàng means 'yellow' and anh means 'oriole'.
+Vàng anh is ultimately from Chinese 黃鶯 huáng yīng 'yellow-oriole', although apart from the Chinese-style word order (adjective before noun) it is a well assimilated form.
+Dictionaries suggest that the Vietnamese word order Chim anh vàng also exists.

-Chim choắt chòe (with the alternative form Chim chúyt chòe) is a Vietnamese name for the oriole.
-It may be related to Chim chích chòe, which is the name of the Magpie Robins and Forktails.
+6. Choắt chòe (with the alternative form Chúyt chòe) is a more purely Vietnamese name for the oriole.
+It may be related to Chích chòe, which is the name of the Magpie Robins and Forktails.
 Choắt by itself usually means 'tiny'.

 The above may be summarised as follows:

-Chim vàng anh 'yellow oriole (bird)' (Chinese word order, adjective plus noun)
+Vàng anh 'yellow oriole' (Chinese word order, adjective plus noun)

-Chim anh vàng 'yellow oriole (bird)' (Vietnamese word order, noun plus adjective)
+Anh vàng 'yellow oriole)' (Vietnamese word order, noun plus adjective), rarely used form.

-Chim hoàng anh 'yellow oriole bird' (hoàng is from Chinese huáng 'yellow')
+Hoàng anh 'yellow oriole' (hoàng is from Chinese huáng 'yellow')

-Chim hoàng oanh 'yellow oriole bird' (from Chinese 黃鶯 huáng yīng 'yellow oriole')
+Hoàng oanh 'yellow oriole' (from Chinese 黃鶯 huáng yīng 'yellow oriole')

 Thương canh (from Chinese 倉庚 cānggēng)